NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/motifAnalysesWithMonalisa.rst

 As mentioned, motifs are competing against each other for selection here.
-A known challenge with regression methods is colinearity between the predictors, or the TFBSs in our case.
-It is thus worth keeping in mind to focus on interpreting the motifs rather than the particular TF name.
+A known challenge with regression methods is colinearity between the predictors.
+This is worth keeping in mind for very highly correlated TFBSs.
 If we have two TFs with highly similar motifs explaining the logFC, only one of them may end up being selected.

-Comment on how it compares to motif enrichment results..
+It is also worth remembering to focus on interpreting the motifs rather than the particular TF name.

 Let’s have a look at the stability paths of the motifs.
 These paths show the selection probability as a function of the regularization step.
-The strength of the regularization increases from left to right and the stronger the regularization, the less motifs can be selected.
+The strength of the regularization increases from left to right and the stronger the regularization, the less motifs are selected.
 The motifs above the minimum selection probability at the last step are the final selected ones.
 These paths can give an indication of how strongly a particular motif can explain the logFC in accessibility, by being selected fairly early and then consistently along the regulalrization steps.
-It can also show how well the selected motifs separate from the non-selected ones if the signal is strong.
+It can also show how well the selected motifs separate from the non-selected ones and how strong the signal is.

 .. container:: cell